-Elbows are available in a wide range of dimensions (combination of outside diameter and wall thickness, i.e. schedule) to fit the needs of pipelines of sizes from 1 to 80 inches and above (elbows size chart is available in this article).
-Elbows are manufactured out of seamless steel pipes up to 24 inches in diameter and using welded pipes or plates for higher sizes.
-Elbows of very large diameters are called “mitered elbows” (see image below).
+Pipe elbows are manufactured in a wide range of dimensions (combinations of outside diameter and wall thickness, i.e. pipe schedule, following the ASME B36.10 and ASME B36.19 sizes specifications for carbon/alloy and stainless steel pipes) to fit the needs of pipelines of sizes from 1 to 80 inches and above (consult the elbows size chart for details).
+Generally, steel elbows below 24 inches in diameter are produced by cutting and bending seamless steel pipes, and pipe elbows of larger sizes are manufactured using welded pipes or steel plates as feedstock.

 The typical material grades for butt weld elbows are carbon steel (ASTM A234 WPA/WPB/WPC), alloy steel for power generation (ASTM A234 WP9/WP91 and other low-alloy grades), stainless steel (ASTM A403 WP304/WP 316 and so on) and, duplex/super duplex (ASTM A815 UNS S31803 and UNS S32750/32760).
 Nickel alloys like Inconel, Hastelloy, Incoloy are also used to manufacture pipe elbows.

 Carbon steel elbows ASTM A234 WPB, WPC – chemical composition:

 Stainless steel elbows ASTM A403 304, 316 – chemical composition:

 The manufacturing process of a butt weld elbow is shown in this chart:

 Looking for the price of pipe elbows?
 Click on the image and check our online steel elbow price estimation tool!

 The tool estimates the price for pipe elbows manufactured in Europe and Asia.